bioinformaticsdotca/BiCG_2019/Module8/Module8_Lab.md

 The PCA3 gene plays a role in Prostate Cancer detection due to its localized expression in prostate tissues and its over-expression in tumour tissues.
 This gene expression profile makes it a useful marker that can complement the most frequently used biomarker for prostate cancer, PSA.
 There are cancer assays available that test the presence of PCA3 in urine.

-In this assignment, we will be using a subset of the GSE22260 dataset, which consists of 30 RNA-seq tumour/normal pairs,
+In this assignment, we will be using a subset of the [GSE22260 dataset] (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22260), which consists of 30 RNA-seq tumour/normal pairs,

 Experimental information and other things to keep in mind:
 - The libraries are polyA selected.